leonlinsx/minimal-mistakes/_posts/2020-04-01-fluctuat-nec-mergitur.md

 If you do need help, there are some resources in the "Other" section below that might be worth checking out.

 And if you're fortunate enough to be able to help, the "Other" section also highlights ways to do so.
+It's ok if you're not in a position to help right now too, we all have our problems.

 In these trying times, we'll be tossed by waves of fear and hopelessness, but will not sink to despair.
 If we all help rather than harm, we can get through this.
 Reach out, even if it's just to one person.
 You can make a larger difference than you think.